Universality for two-dimensional critical cellular automata: The upper bound for unbalanced families

 be a triangle; see Figure~\ref{fi:unbaldroplets}.

 For technical reasons, we also need to use the rectangles

 which are roughly twice as long as $R_1$ and $R_3$ respectively.

 Figure~\ref{fi:unbaldroplets} illustrates the growth mechanism we use to prove Theorem~\ref{th:upperunbal}.
-It comes in four stages, and, as in the previous section, we use sprinkling to maintain independence between the different stages. \begin{itemize} \item \emph{Stage 0.} We find a copy of $R_0$ contained in $A$ such that the corresponding rectangle $R_3$ contains the origin. \item \emph{Stage 1.} The infection spreads in the direction $u^\perp$ from $R_0$ and fills the rectangle $R_1$.
-This occurs in a similar way to growth in balanced models, except that the rows are not increasing in size. \item \emph{Stage 2.} The infection spreads in the direction $u^*$ from $R_1$ using the triangle~$T$ to fill $R_2$. \item \emph{Stage 3.} Exactly as in Stage 1, the infection spreads in the direction $u^\perp$ from $R_2 \subset T$ to fill $R_3$, thus infecting the origin. \end{itemize} In the proof we show that stages 1, 2 and 3 all occur with high probability.
-The only unlikely part of the growth mechanism is stage 0, the event that $R_0 \subset A$, and for this reason one should think of $R_0$ as being the `critical droplet'.
+It comes in five stages, and, as in the previous section, we use sprinkling to maintain independence between the different stages. \begin{itemize} \item \emph{Stage $0$.} We find a copy of $R_0$ contained in $A$. \item \emph{Stage $1$.} The infection spreads in the direction $w^\perp$ from $R_0$ and fills the rectangle $R_1$.
+This occurs in a similar way to growth in balanced models, except that the rows are not increasing in size. \item \emph{Stage $2$.} The infection spreads in the direction $u^*$ from $R_1$, using infected sites in the triangle~$T$ to fill $R_2$. \item \emph{Stage $3$.} Exactly as in Stage 1, the infection spreads in the direction $w^\perp$ from $R_2$ to fill $R_3$. \item \emph{Stage $4$.} $R_3$ is a `strip' that wraps around the torus and returns to its starting point (since $u^*$ and $w^\perp$ are rational directions).
+The infection now spreads in direction $u^*$ from $R_3$ (like in Stage 2) to infect the rest of $\Z_n^2$. \end{itemize}

-Our task now is to make the above sketch precise.
+Our task is to make the above sketch precise.
 We postpone the proof of the following key lemma until later in the section.

 \begin{lemma} The event

 occurs with high probability as $p\to 0$. \end{lemma}